 At the end of the novel , Dr. Aziz does not befriend Richard Fielding but waits and prays for the day India would be released from British Colonial Rule.
 Forster employs Ambivalent attitude towards East and its relationship with West of which Homi Bhabha talks in Post Colonial Theory.
 The movie is a great treat for those who want to but can not read all literature under the sun.
 And interestingly, I found the movie A Passage to India better than other movies based on novels.
 I bet you wont regret watching it even if you are no good a reader because it provides ample food for mind and spirit.
 And if you are a proud scholar of literature then you can't miss it because it not only helps to understand Post Colonial Theory and Orientalism but it also gives you an insight of the most important work of a major twentieth century writer E.M Forster.

-the first oldest actor to receive Academy Award
+Mrs Moore (Peggy Ashcroft) who becomes at the age of 77, the first oldest actor to receive Academy Award for best Supporting actress |

 No comments: